-Aon plc is a leading global professional services firm providing a broad range of risk, health, and wealth solutions.
+Aon plc (which may be referred to as "Aon," the "Company," "we," "us," or "our") is a leading global professional services firm providing a broad range of risk, health, and wealth solutions.
 Through our experience, global reach, and comprehensive analytics, we are better able to help clients meet rapidly changing, increasingly complex, and interconnected challenges.
-We are committed to accelerating innovation to address unmet and evolving client needs so that our clients are better informed, better advised, and able to make better decisions to protect and grow their business.
+We are committed to accelerating innovation to address unmet and evolving client needs, so that our clients are better informed, better advised, and able to make better decisions to protect and grow their business.
 Management is focused on strengthening Aon and uniting the firm with one portfolio of capability enabled by data and analytics and one operating model to deliver additional insight, connectivity, and efficiency.